PanelAlpha Documentation

 2. Use incremental backups for large installations:

-• Modify backup strategy in configuration
+• Modify the backup strategy in configuration

-• Keep fewer full backups, more incrementals
+• Keep fewer full backups and more incrementals

-3. Optimize storage location:
+3. Optimize the storage location:

 Solution: